 RANSOMWARE IS A CONSTANT FOCUS OF CYBERSECURITY

-One of the sneakiest threats to your business’s data security is ransomware (aka malware).
-This software is designed to lock you out of your technology until you pay a ransom, with the most recent payments averaging over $1 million.
-This happens to major corporations, government entities, schools, hospitals and, frequently, small businesses.
+One of the sneakiest cyber threats to your business’s data security is ransomware (aka malware).
+Ransomware is designed to lock you out of your technology until you pay a hefty ransom, with the most recent payments averaging over $1 million.
+Major corporations, government entities, schools, hospitals, and small businesses are all vulnerable.
 In 2021 alone, the FBI’s Internet Crime Complaint Center received almost 4,000 ransomware complaints*.
 And the numbers just keep rising.

 SMALL BUSINESSES EASY TARGET OF RANSOMWARE

-According to the FBI, between 50 and 75% of ransomware victims are businesses with fewer than 500 employees.
-Worse, well over half of small businesses don’t have a cybersecurity program*, leaving them vulnerable.
+According to the FBI, between 50 and 75% of victims are businesses with fewer than 500 employees.
+Worse, well over half of small businesses don’t have a cybersecurity program*, leaving them open to these attacks.

 TIPS FROM TMPC

-- Do not pay a ransom, and report ransomware attacks to the FBI.
+- Do not ever pay a ransom, and quickly report ransomware attacks to the FBI.

-- Back up data frequently and keep backups separate from the networks they back up.
+- Back up data frequently and keep backup files separate from the networks that they back up.

 For more information, visit our site where you can find out more about the ways we can help stave off ransomware attacks to help keep your business on sure footing.